 for books and travel.
 After obtaining their degree, child welfare scholars provide six months of employment

-Additional financial assistantships may be available each academic year and the program works to ensure all students are informed of these awards and have equal opportunity to apply for them.
+Additional financial assistance may be available each academic year and the program works to ensure all students are informed of these awards and have equal opportunity to apply for them.

-Loans and university-level awards are handled through the office of Financial Aid at the student's admitted campus.
+Loans and university-level awards are handled through the office of Financial Aid at the student's home campus.